-At St Mary's Catholic Primary School, Falmouth we recognise that even if there are no reported cases of peer-on-peer abuse, such abuse may still be taking place and is simply not being reported.
-Staff must remain vigilant at all times to signs of peer-on-peer abuse.
+At St Mary's Catholic Primary School, Falmouth we recognise that even if there are no reported cases of child on child abuse, such abuse may still be taking place and is simply not being reported.
+Staff must remain vigilant at all times to signs of child on child abuse.

-At St Mary's Catholic Primary School, Falmouth we have a zero tolerance approach to abuse, and it must never be passed off as banter.
+At St Mary's Catholic Primary School we have a zero tolerance approach to abuse, and it must never be passed off as banter.

-We recognise that it is more likely that girls will be victims and boys perpetrators, but that all peer-on-peer abuse is unacceptable and taken seriously.
+We recognise that it is more likely that girls will be victims and boys perpetrators, but that all child on child abuse is unacceptable and taken seriously.

-Staff are trained to recognise the different forms that peer-on-peer abuse may take, such as:
+Staff are trained to recognise the different forms that child on child abuse may take, such as:

-- bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between peers; - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence and sexual harassment.
+- bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between peers; - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm: - sexual violence and sexual harassment.

-Research indicates that young people rarely disclose peer on peer abuse and that if they do, it is likely to be to their friends.
-Therefore, St Mary's Catholic Primary School, Falmouth will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the school and what services they can contact for further advice.
+Research indicates that young people rarely disclose child on child abuse and that if they do, it is likely to be to their friends.
+Therefore, St Mary's Catholic Primary School will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the school and what services they can contact for further advice.

-Any concerns, disclosures or allegations of peer on peer abuse in any form should be referred to the DSL.
-Where a concern regarding peer on peer abuse has been disclosed to the DSL(s), advice and guidance may be sought from MASH and where it is clear a crime has been committed or there is a risk of crime being committed the police will be contacted.
+Any concerns, disclosures or allegations of child on child abuse in any form should be referred to the DSL.
+Where a concern regarding child on child abuse has been disclosed to the DSL(s), advice and guidance may be sought from MASH and where it is clear a crime has been committed or there is a risk of crime being committed the police will be contacted.

 Working with external agencies the school will respond to the unacceptable behaviour.
-If a pupil's behaviour negatively impacts on the safety and welfare of other pupils then safeguards will be put in place to promote the well-being of the pupils affected and the victim and perpetrator will be provided with support.
+If a pupil's behaviour negatively impacts on the safety and welfare of other pupils, then safeguards will be put in place to promote the well-being of the pupils affected and the victim and perpetrator will be provided with support.